University of St Andrews

 - Postgraduate Students

-- Students can receive 1-to-1 advice pre-arrival from the Student Services staff on all aspects of coming to and living in the UK.
+- Students can receive one-to-one advice pre-arrival from the Student Services staff on all aspects of coming to and living in the UK.

 English Language Requirements